What to See and do in London for Free

 Most of the major museums in London are free, although there may be charges for special exhibits:

-The London Docklands area has working farms including Surrey Docks Farm and Mudchute, which are pleasant to stroll around and children will love the animals (donations welcome).
+The London Docklands area has working farms including Surrey Docks Farm and Mudchute, which are pleasant to stroll around and children will love the animals (free entry but donations are always welcome).

 Many of London's grand churches are free to enter, however, small donations are always welcomed.
 Such as Westminster Cathedral, with its Byzantine brick structure and interior of marble and mosaics.
 St Brides and its Crypt Museum (Fleet St), built by Christopher Wren.
 St Paul's Church (Covent Garden) designed by Inigo Jones.

 The nave of Westminster Abbey is always free for worshipers, but there is a charge for visitors to the main body of the abbey.
 Services at St Paul's Cathedral are free to enter most days after 4pm.
 The crypt and other areas require an admission fee.